diegomarquez/side-scrolling-shooting-game/README.md

 # side-shmup
 -------------------

-Editor
-	Be able to add and remove viewports from the UI
-		- Edit size
-			- UI (DONE)
-			- Integration
-				- Initial Values (DONE)
-				- Update
-		- Edit stroke
-		 	- UI (DONE)
-		 	- Integration
-		 		- Initial Values (DONE)
-				- Update
-		- Edit screen offset
-		    - UI (DONE)
-		    - Integration
-		    	- Initial Values (DONE)
-				- Update
-		- Edit scale
-		    - UI (DONE)
-		    - Integration
-		    	- Initial Values (DONE)
-				- Update
+- Editor

-	Make separate modules for all the parts of the editor
+	- Make separate modules for all the parts of the editor

+	- Be able to choose which is the main viewport from the UI
+		- Another checkbox
+		- The main viewport position can be changed with the arrow keys

+	- Edit world size
+	- Toogle to fit world in viewport

-	Add layers to viewport
+	- Add layers to viewport
 		- UI
 		- Integration
 			- Initial Values
 			- Update

-	Be able to add and remove update groups
+	- Be able to add and remove update groups
-	Be able to choose which is the main viewport from the UI The main viewport position can be changed with the arrow keys Save the viewport structure to the scene file
+	- Save the viewport structure to the scene file

-	Save the bundles the current scene is using
+	- Save the bundles the current scene is using
 		- Object with all the bundle names and if they are currently in use or not
 		- Add a dropdown to select which bundles the current scene should use
 		- Editor bundles should implement a method with all they TYPES they handle, so it is easy to destroy all those objects if the bundle is